Ten Simple Drum Fills + Drum Fill Ideas [Free MIDI Drum Fills]

 Fade Out

-Those are ten simple drum fills you can add to your beat.
+Those are ten simple drum fills and drum fill ideas you can add to your beat.
 I used a snare and three toms but play around with different sounds.
 Perhaps you want to use a snare, a rim, and two toms for example.

 Experiment and have fun.